What is a gross vehicle weight rating?

 As technology continues to evolve, with advanced telematics systems like Verizon Connect's ECM odometer on Reveal, fleet managers can access real-time, accurate odometer data.
 This wealth of information, when properly leveraged, can lead to smart decision-making, extended vehicle longevity, fleet sustainability and profitability.

+Want to use your odometer data to the fullest without manually tracking it?
 Schedule a free demo to learn more.

 Disclaimer: Verizon Connect does not provide legal advice and shall have no liability whatsoever for any damages that arise from, or are connected with, your use of this blog.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for legal advice.
 You should consult your own legal advisors to seek the proper advice with reference to any compliance-related information in this blog.